 It is important to go about these steps to maintain your health and wellbeing.
 It will also reduce the risk of your welding job going south due to paint damage.
 Paint can react differently than the metal when you are welding.
 It may create a strange color or burn marks that you don’t want on your finished project.

-Can You Weld Painted Metal?
+Can You Weld Painted Metal or Steel?

 Firstly, the paints on the metal can give off harmful fumes when heated during welding.
 These fumes can be dangerous if breathed in, so be sure to protect yourself.
 Breathing them in can make you sick, which is also why many people who weld wear protective gear.
 Wearing a mask can help protect you from the fumes, but you are better off getting the paint off first.